One of Foreign Affairs Best Books of 2016!

 los interesados en cuestionar si los débiles sufren lo que deben, desde

 -María José Urzúa Valverde, Revista Mexicana de Política Exterior

 About the Author

-Tom Long is an Associate Professor in Politics and International Studies at the University of Warwick in the United Kingdom and an Affilated Professor at the Centro de Investigación y Docencia Económicas in Mexico City.
-He was a 2017-2018 Fulbright Scholar for Chile.
+Tom Long is a Reader in Politics and International Studies at the University of Warwick in the United Kingdom and an Affilated Professor at the Centro de Investigación y Docencia Económicas in Mexico City.
+His research explores U.S.-Latin American relations, U.S. and Latin American foreign policies, and the dynamics of asymmetrical relationships in world politics.
 He previously taught at the Univeristy of Reading, CIDE in Mexico City, and American University’s School of International Service.
-He has also been a visiting fellow at the Fundação Getúlio Vargas in Rio de Janeiro and Universidad de los Andes in Bogotá, Colombia.
-His research explores U.S.-Latin American relations, U.S. and Latin American foreign policies, and the dynamics of asymmetrical relationships in world politics.
-His articles have appeared in an array of journals, including World Politics, International Security, International Affairs, International Studies Review, Diplomatic History, Latin American Research Review, Bulletin of Latin American Research, and Foro Internacional.
+He was a 2017-2018 Fulbright Scholar for Chile, and he has also been a visiting fellow at the Fundação Getúlio Vargas in Rio de Janeiro and Universidad de los Andes in Bogotá, Colombia.
+His articles have appeared in an array of journals, including International Organization, World Politics, International Security, International Affairs, International Studies Review, Diplomatic History, Latin American Research Review, Bulletin of Latin American Research, and Foro Internacional.
 He has also written for several policy and popular oulets and frequently discusses inter-American relations and Latin American politics with international press, TV, radio, and online outlets.